ekrof/ekerhovd.it/site/content/post/securing-data-transport-azure-sql/index.md

 **Virtual Network -> Settings -> Peerings -> + Add**

 Verify that the 1433 port is open between the SQL servers:

+> Note: When the source SQL Server is connected using other forms of network connectivity like VPN or ExpressRoute, the setup would be similar, but you would instead peer the Virtual Network Gateway VNET into the destination SQL VNET or the HUB VNET in a hub-spoke topology.

 ## SQL Data Sync
 Data Sync is a managed sync service that uses a hub and spoke topology to synchronize data.
 You define one of the databases in the sync group as the hub database.
 The rest of the databases are member databases.
 Sync occurs only between the hub and individual members.[^3]